 It is important to us that all children in the school are 'safe'.
 We aim to educate children on boundaries, rules and limits and to help them understand why they exist.
 We provide children with choices to help them develop this important life skill.
-Children should be allowed to take risks, but need to be taught how to assess risk and recognise and avoid hazards.
+Children should be allowed to take risks, but need to be taught how to recognise and avoid hazards.

 "Children learn best when they are healthy, safe and secure, when their individual needs are met and when they have positive relationships with the adults caring for them."
-(Statutory framework for the early years foundation stage 2021)